-To commemorate the University of Michigan’s bicentennial, President Mark Schlissel will sponsor and host a series of three colloquia to deeply explore topics related to the future of the University.
-Since its establishment in August of 1817, the University of Michigan has actively played a role in shaping the uniquely American model of the great modern public university: an institution that combines research, education and public service; that stresses both the life of the mind and the life of practical achievement; that is broadly accessible while devoted to educating the leaders of the future.
-The president has appointed distinguished faculty leaders to serve as Presidential Bicentennial Professors to organize and oversee these colloquia, as well as surrounding discussions and activities.
+To commemorate the University of Michigan’s bicentennial, President Mark Schlissel sponsored and hosted a series of three colloquia that deeply explored topics related to the future of the University.
+Since its establishment in August of 1817, the University of Michigan has actively contributed to shaping the uniquely American model of the great modern public university: an institution that combines research, education and public service; that stresses both the life of the mind and the life of practical achievement; that is broadly accessible while devoted to educating the leaders of the future.
+The president appointed distinguished faculty leaders to serve as Presidential Bicentennial Professors who organized and oversaw these colloquia, as well as surrounding discussions and activities.

 Today the university and higher education in general face a number of challenges.
-The President’s Bicentennial Colloquia will engage the broader higher education community in discussion surrounding these challenges, drawing meaning from the university’s past as its future is imagined.
-In conjunction with each colloquium the president and provost together will encourage university deans to organize workshops on the topics in question, within individual schools or in clusters of schools as appropriate, to explore ideas for Michigan’s future.
+The President’s Bicentennial Colloquia engaged the broader higher education community in discussion surrounding these challenges, drawing meaning from the university’s past as its future is imagined.
+In conjunction with each colloquium the president and provost encouraged university deans to organize workshops on the topics in question, within individual schools or in clusters of schools as appropriate, to explore ideas for Michigan’s future.